Want your teen to be successful? Provide helpful nonfiction books for your high school student!

 *Love Your Life, Not Theirs By Rachel Cruze

-Love Your Life, Not Theirs is another great book for teaching financial concepts through behaviors.
+Love Your Life, Not Theirs is another great book for high school students to read.
+It teaches financial concepts through behaviors.
 Cruze identifies 7 Habits:

 - Quit the comparisons